laurabaldassari/2019-500/README.md

 ## Key Links

 - The syllabus may be found at https://thomaselove.github.io/2019-500-syllabus/.
-- The course schedule is found at https://github.com/THOMASELOVE/2019-500/blob/master/SCHEDULE.md.
-Our first class will be 2019-01-24 at 8:30 AM in Wolstein Research Building, room 1217.
+- The [course schedule](https://github.com/THOMASELOVE/2019-500/blob/master/SCHEDULE.md) is now available, too.

+Our first class will be **2019-01-24 at 8:30 AM** in Wolstein Research Building, room 1217.
 Please be on time, and bring a laptop.

 ## Before Our First Class